Blog Home Goods

 Light brown woven room divider with decorative lattice top splitting an open-concept living and dining space.

 Open-plan living is wonderfully social, but it can make it difficult for dining and lounging to coexist comfortably.
-A room divider between the two areas gives each one a sense of purpose and containment including reducing noise from the television reaching the dining table without eliminating the open feel entirely.
+A room divider between the two areas gives each one a sense of purpose and containment, including reducing noise from the television reaching the dining table, without completely eliminating the open feel.

 Benefits: